CYC Trust currently has three departments which enables us to do great mahi on the Hibiscus Coast.

-CYC Trust is a strengths based youth hub, we adhere to the Youth Workers Code of Conduct through Ara Taohi.
+CYC Trust is a strengths based youth hub, we adhere to the Youth Workers Code of Conduct through Ara Taiohi.
 We are all about partnering with rangatahi through relationships.

 Education is important - but sometimes things get in the way of school or training.

 We want good things for young people now and in the future.
 We make sure that they get the support they need to get past whatever is in the way, so they can get back into education and have a bright and independent future.

 Youth Payment - for young people aged 16 or 17 who can't live with their parents or guardians and can't get financial support from them.

 Young Parent Payment - for young people aged 16-19 who are the main caregiver for a child.